DON'T Buy "Hemp-derived Delta-9 Carts" Until You Read This

 The concentration of Delta-9 THC by dry weight determines whether a cannabis product is hemp or marijuana.

-And as of this writing, under federal law, a compliant hemp product can contain no more than 0.3% Detla-9 THC by dry weight.
+As of this writing, under federal law, a compliant hemp product can contain no more than 0.3% Detla-9 THC by dry weight.

-So if you see something online labeled as a "hemp-derived Delta-9 THC vape cart," it's bogus or breaking the law.
+So if you see something online labeled as a "hemp-derived Delta-9 THC vape cart," it's either bogus or breaking the law.

 Now, that's not to say that Delta-9 THC vapes do not exist.
 You can get such products if marijuana is legal for medical or recreational purposes in your state.
+But for the time being, a hemp version of such a product just doesn't exist.

 Reliable Hemp Alternatives

-Nonetheless, with any gold rush (or "green rush," to be more accurate), there will be many trying to get their "piece of the pie."
-There are many reputable brands out there that put in the time and effort to ensure transparency and safety for their customers.
+Nonetheless, as with any gold rush (or "green rush," to be more accurate), there will be many trying to get their "piece of the pie."
+There are many reputable cannabis brands out there that put in the time and effort to ensure transparency and safety for their customers.

 That's why we have our products third-party tested by a DEA-certified laboratory, with full-panel results readily available so that you can rest assured that you're getting your dollar's worth with cannabinoid content and that what you're consuming is contaminant-free.